Jah-On/Cimulate/README.md

 # Cimulate
-A C/C++ library to simulate key, mouse, and joystick actions.
-(Comes with Python lib as well)
+A C++ library to simulate key, mouse, and joystick actions.
+(Will come with Python lib as well)